-The launch of Computerized Provider Order Entry (CPOE) at Crozer-Chester Medical Center, Springfield Hospital and Taylor Hospital lets physicians and other authorized staff review patient care orders online and means that medication orders are now entered electronically, which reduces the risk of error.
+The launch of Electronic Order Entry (EOE) at Crozer-Chester Medical Center, Springfield Hospital and Taylor Hospital has added the ability for physicians and other authorized staff to review patient care orders and organize the workflow for the patient’s care provider.

-Crozer-Keystone will also implement Electronic Document Management in February.
-This new patient medical record system will capture digital records, such as lab and radiology results but most importantly all the paper records will now be categorized and scanned.
-The system will give aregivers access to a patient’s final medical record all in one place.
+Crozer-Keystone will also implement Electronic Document Management (EDM) in February.
+This new system will “digitize the chart” by capturing reports such as lab and radiology results but most importantly all the paper records will now be categorized and scanned.
+The system will give care givers access to a patient’s final medical record all in one place from any place.

-“By deeply understanding how health care is delivered and how information technology can support the most efficient and safe patient care processes, our teams of physicians, nurses, administrators and experts have been developing systems that are transforming care at Crozer-Keystone,” says Don Reed, vice president of Information Services for Crozer-Keystone.
+“By deeply understanding how healthcare is delivered and how information technology can support the most efficient and safe patient care processes, our teams of physicians, nurses, administrators and experts have been developing systems that are transforming care at Crozer-Keystone,” says Don Reed, vice president of Information Services and Chief Information Officer for Crozer-Keystone.
 “We are effectively aligning people, processes and technology.”

 Reducing Medication Errors

-To understand the impact that the new systems will have, it’s helpful to see how the parts fit together.
-Take the example of ordering medication for a patient.
+To understand the impact of the new systems, it’s helpful to see how the parts fit together.
+Take the example of ordering and administering medication for a patient.
 In the past, physicians or other providers wrote prescriptions by hand.
-The written prescriptions had to be transcribed (with the chance of misreading a quantity or type of medication), and then the order could be filled and then administered by the nursing staff using manual tools to check the order, check the drug, check the dose, check the date and time and check the patient.
+The written prescriptions had to be transcribed and filled by a pharmacist and administered by the nursing staff using manual tools to check the order, check the drug, check the dose, check the date and time and check the patient.

 Statistics from a 2010 New England Journal of Medicine report demonstrated the dramatic impact a fully integrated information technology system can have on reducing errors, Scoles says.